eusanchez/Scikit-Learn-Machine-Learning/README.md

 # Scikit-Learn-Machine-Learning
-Scikit examples and code for my graduation proyect
+Scikit examples and code for my graduation project